wp-plugins/octeth-email-marketing/readme.txt

 Tested up to: 3.2.1
 Stable tag: 0.2

+With this plug-in, blog owner will be able to "link" his Oempro account with WordPress and start accepting email list subscriptions.

 == Description ==

 This WordPress plug-in will let you to publish mail list subscription (and unsubscription) forms on your WordPress powered websites and link these forms with the leading email marketing software, Oempro.